When your muscles contract, become stiff, or spasm involuntarily, it’s called spasticity. Spasticity can make it difficult to:

 Spasticity occurs when the nerve impulses that control muscle movement are interrupted or damaged.
-A variety of conditions can cause this, including spinal cord injury, brain injury, and diseases such as amyotrophic lateral sclerosis (ALS) and multiple sclerosis (MS).
+A variety of conditions can cause this, including:

 Episodes of spasticity can range from very mild to debilitating and painful.
-Signs of spasticity include:
+Signs and symptoms of spasticity include:

 - muscle tightness